 Now let’s get to making this Loaded Arugula Salad With Maple Garlic Dressing.

-1 scoop of MegaFood Daily Multi Powder for Women
+- 1 scoop MegaFood Daily Multi Powder For Women

 - Roast the veggies on a sheet pan with parchment paper.
 Toss with seasoning and oil in a bowl and spread flat.
 Roast for 15 min.
 Let veggies cool before using on salad to avoid wilting the lettuce.

 - In a bowl, add arugula, spinach, veggies sliced hard-boiled eggs and cooled veggies.
 Set to the side while you made the dressing.